Recommendations

 Whether it's the stylistic flair or the thematic depth, this film to capture the existential zeitgeist of 1920.

-The influence of Max Fleischer in Hello, Mars! can be felt in the way modern Animation films handle stylistic flair.
+The influence of Max Fleischer in Hello, Mars! can be felt in the way modern Comedy films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1920 release set a high bar for atmospheric immersion.

 View Details